 Kitchen Spring Clean Checklist

 Once the insides of the pantry have been thoroughly cleaned, strategically place items back inside the pantry starting with items you use the least followed by items you use the most.

-Like the pantry, drawers also have a tendency to easily become cluttered and dirty.
-In a similar method to spring cleaning the pantry, take everything out of the drawers and assess what you do and do not need.
+Start your spring cleaning by taking everything out of the drawers and assess what you do and do not need.
 Scratched pots and half-broken utensils can be thrown out.

 While you’ve got everything out of the drawers, clean the utensils, appliances and cooking ware and then the insides of the drawers.
 Anything you see two of that you do not need, set aside to donate or give to a friend or family member.

-The kitchen countertops and benches are prone to getting dirty and crammed with unnecessary items.
-Be sure to remove everything from all kitchen surfaces including canisters, chopping boards and toasters, and complete a thorough wipe down of all external surfaces.
+Give yourself a clean slate by removing everything from all kitchen surfaces including canisters, chopping boards and toasters, and complete a thorough wipe down of all external surfaces.